foobar404/wave.js/README.md

 https://cdn.jsdelivr.net/gh/PiethonCoder/wave.js/wave.js

 <h3>Or</h3>
-download the wave.js fine from the root of this repository.
+download the wave.js file from the root of this repository.

 <h1>Setup</h1>
 <p>create a new wave object.</p>